mcy/1.8-Models/README.md

 If you wanna contribute, I think that's cool!
 Just remember you'll be contributing under the terms of the license.
 PRs welcome.

+*Note:* What follows is no longer meaningful, because Minecraft will not follow symlinks as of 1.11.

 If you want a 'nice' development environment, I suggest running `git clone` in your `resourcepacks` directory, or symlinking the cloned repo to it.
 Then, run `ln -s src assets` in the repo root to make the directory a valid pack.
 The `.gitignore` will make git ignore this symlink.
 You'll be able to select this as a resourece pack in Minecraft.